django-oscar/django-oscar/docs/source/reference/settings.rst

 Oscar specific settings
 =======================

-Oscar provides a number of configurable settings used to confugre the system.
+Oscar provides a number of settings used to configure the system.

 .. contents::
     :local: